phaserjs/phaser/README.md

 * Point.projectUnit - Project two Points onto a Point of unit length.
 * Point.multiplyAdd - Adds two 2D Points together and multiplies the result by the given scalar.
 * Point.negative - Creates a negative Point.
+* Point.interpolate - Interpolates the two given Points, based on the `f` value (between 0 and 1) and returns a new Point.

 ### Bug Fixes